maidsafe/rfcs/proposed/0000-UDP-hole-punching.md

 # Detailed design

+The UDP hole punching process described here consists of two steps:

+1. Finding an external mapping of a UDP socket
+2. Do the actual hole punching.

+## Finding an external mapping of a UDP socket

 Suppose, we have two nodes `A` and `B`, where each one is possibly behind a NAT and they want to connect to each other.
 Routing needs to send `A` an endpoint of `B` and vice versa.
 But `A` and `B` don’t know their public